 Employees who want to bring their family members to South Korea will need to go through an extra step.
 A spouse and any unmarried minor children must obtain F-3 visas to come to South Korea.
 They may only be allowed to stay as long as the principal applicant, or your employee.
 Other family members will only be allowed a single-entry visa that is good for three months.
 However, they can renew this visa every year.

-Globalization Partners wants to grow your business and bottom line in South Korea.
-Contact us today to learn more about how to get a work visa in South Korea through our global PEO.
+Globalization Partners wants to grow your company and bottom line in South Korea.
+Contact us today to learn more about our global expansion solution through our global PEO.